luxdelux/redpack/README.md

 RedPack - Easily Scalable RPC
 =============================

 Super simple RPC using a slightly modified form of MsgPack-RPC & BSON, on top of Redis queues.
+Currently supports NodeJS, Ruby, and Java.

 NodeJS examples